-Providing for the creation of the Health Care Cost Containment Council, for its powers and duties, for health care cost containment through the collection and dissemination of data, for public accountability of health care costs and for health care for the indigent[; establishing the Indigent Care Program]; and making an appropriation.
+Providing for the creation of the Health Care Cost Containment Council, for its powers and duties, for health care cost containment through the collection and dissemination of data, for public accountability of health care costs and for health care for the indigent; and making an appropriation.
 Section 1.
 Short title.

-This act shall be known and may be cited as the Health Care Cost Containment Act.
+This act shall be known and may be cited as the Health Care Cost Containment $\mbox{Act.}$